MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

   *Figure 2.
 Tab to set up the input parameters for Pecube.
 On the top left, you can check the name of your project (here: ‘PeGUI’)*

 The input parameters are organised into categories similar to what is referenced in the Pecube’s user guide.
-All the parameters are sorted in *8* categories: *Topography*, *Time evolution*, *Thermal*, *Data*, *Tectonic*, *Ages*, *Isostasy*, *Inversion*, and *Output* parameters.
+All the parameters are sorted in *8* categories: *Topography*, *Time evolution*, *Thermal*, *Data*, *Tectonic*, *Isostasy*, *Inversion*, and *Output* parameters.
 For more details on the meaning of each input parameter please refer to the Pecube’s user guide.
 However, you could access to a short description of each parameter by simply flying the mouse cursor over the parameter labels.
 After one second a text should appear and describe the parameter.

 In the following, I provide a description of all the tabs, and how to provide the input parameters in PecubeGUI.
-For a detailed description of the parameters, please refer to the Pecube's user guide.

 --------------------------
 Providing input parameters